 Science – physics (light and electricity) and biology (animals, human body and inheritance)

 History, Geography, Art and DT – Vikings, the European and the global map, war and global issues.

 Computing – Coding and computer skills

-PE – fitness training & multi-skills (Friday mornings), PE with Coach Graham (Wednesday afternoons).
+PE – swimming (Wednesday mornings), and PE with Coach Graham (Friday afternoons).

-Apart from the usual expectations for reading every evening homework will, for the mostpart, be as follows: Maths and English (one piece of each per week – set on a Wednesday to be in on Monday); spelling words will be set on Fridays for testing the following Friday.
-There may occasionally be other homework in place of or in addition to the above.
-Homework may be in the form of revision.
-As always, homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtimes.
+Apart from the usual expectations for reading every evening (records to be signed at least three times per week), homework will, for the most part, comprise maths and English (one piece of each per week) set on a Wednesday to be in on the following Monday.
+There may be the occasional science or humanities homework in addition to the above.
+Please support your child in developing an organised approach to their homework and self-study, as these skills will become increasingly more important as they move on through their education.
+Homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtime.

-Please don’t hesitate to contact me if you have any concerns or questions.
+Please don’t hesitate to contact us if you have any concerns or questions.